openlegend/core-rules/core/SRD.md

 Let's build our own weapon as an example.
 The kusaria-gama is a very unique weapon from Japanese history which is a combination of a chain and a kama (typical farming implement).

-**Step 1 (Choose a Category)** - While the kusari-gama, might typically be used as a short bladed melee weapon, it can also be swung via it's long chain.
+**Step 1 (Choose a Category)** - While the kusari-gama, might typically be used as a short bladed melee weapon, it can also be swung via its long chain.
 As such, we will give it both the  **One-handed Melee** and **Close Ranged** properties.

 **Step 2 (Choose Properties)** - Because the kusari-gama could be wielded either with nimble precision or a mighty swing of the chain or sickle, we will give it both the **Precise** and **Forceful** properties.
 For extra flavor, we will say that the chain's ability to intercept and deflect attacks gives it the **Defensive 1** property, and also the **Reach** property for striking at a distance.
 Lastly, swinging the weapon is very time-consuming, so we will give it the **Slow** property.